 The main objective of the CYBER SECURE LIGHT is to develop a Joint Cluster Partnership Strategy to pursue proactive and business-oriented cross-sector cooperation of SMEs and industrial clusters of the IoT smart building value chain, with a particular focus on the security aspects.

-The CYBER SECURE LIGHT specific objectives are following:
+The CYBER SECURE LIGHT specific objectives are the following:

 More information on the project and its business support activities are available on the project website: www.cybersecurelight.eu